cncf/wg-serverless/workflow/spec/spec-notation.md

 #### Labels

 Labels can be added to all elements of the serverless workflow notation.
-They should be localged cenetered and underneith the element icon.
+They should be located centered and under the element icon.
-By default the label should represent the name of the element it is for.
+By default the label should represent the name of the element it belongs to.
 Here are some examples of elements with labels: